 Rhododendrons can range in size from tiny miniatures like R. impeditum, which gets no bigger than about a foot tall and wide, to towering, bushy trees that create colorful spring canopies above our heads.
 Their leaves may be shiny or dull, green, grey or variegated, fuzzy beneath or bare, curled at the edges or flat.
 Plus, you’ll find a rhodie blossom in nearly every color of the rainbow.
 And, although we generally think of these plants as spring bloomers, some varieties like the ‘Christmas Cheer’ cultivar will bloom in the dead of winter.
 And those that bloom the earliest in the year will sometimes surprise us with a second bloom later in the fall.
 Plus, the adaptable evergreen rhodendron provides great year-round interest in just about any garden – just be sure to match your plant choice to your planting zone when buying your plants.Rhodies are fairly simple to prune.
 Although many can bounce back from a heavy cutting to the ground, it may take years to regrow.
 Instead, pruning a little bit each year is the ideal way to keep your rhodies and azaleas looking good all the time.

 Ideally, rhodies and azaleas are pruned like small, woody trees.
 If your rhodie hasn’t been pruned in a while, you may find you have lots of small cuts to make.
-Once you do this first big clean up on your shrub, the work required in subsequent years should be much less.
+Try using our PowerGear2 Pruner to do this first big clean up on your shrub, and the work required in subsequent years should be much less.
 Although some would argue that evergreen azaleas can make a lovely sheared hedge, I will caution that if sheared incorrectly azalea hedges will not bloom.
 Ideally, these plants are pruned to their natural form rather than sheared into some arbitrary shape.

 Before beginning to prune your rhodies, consider spreading a large tarp or old sheet under the shrub where you can drop all of your cuttings.
 This will allow you to work more quickly, and it will make cleaning up all the trimmings easy at the end of the day.